Psudonem/fami2mod/README.md

 3. *Running the script.* Next, bring modmakerII.py into the same folder where you stored the text file.
 Drag the text file onto modmakerII.py.
 This should run the script and generate a modfile.

 4. *Applying the magic.* Open this modfile with OpenMPT and click save (or use the control-s shortcut).
-After you save it the file size should be signifigantly smaller.
+After you save it the file size should be significantly smaller.
 We do this because openMPT has some computer magic that makes the modfile work in GB studio that I don't know how to do in python. *any new edits to the song should be done in OpenMPT or Milkytracker.*

 5. Copy the new modfile into your project assets folder and you're good to go!

+##Updates:
+    - 8/9/2020: version 1 released.

 # Sources